 Common Causes of Truck Accidents

-Truck accidents rarely happen without warning or explanation.
-In many cases, they are the result of preventable mistakes made by drivers, trucking companies, or third parties responsible for safety and maintenance.
-Because commercial drivers are held to higher standards than ordinary motorists, identifying the root cause of a crash is a critical step in determining negligence and legal responsibility.Â
+Truck accidents rarely happen without a reason.
+In many cases, they are caused by preventable mistakes made by truck drivers, trucking companies, or others responsible for safety and maintenance.
+Because commercial drivers and companies are held to higher safety standards, identifying what went wrong is a key part of building a strong claim.

 Common causes of truck accidents include: